Teams & User Management

 - SHA-256 hash storage: The raw key is never stored.
 Only a SHA-256 hash is persisted in the database.
 The full key is shown once at creation time.

-- Scoped permissions: Each key can be restricted to specific permission scopes:
+- Scoped permissions: Each key can be restricted to one or more permission scopes drawn from the canonical set

 - IP allowlist/blocklist: Keys support optional IP address filtering to restrict which networks can use them.